 Format and font: Use a standard U.S. letter-size page (8.5 X 11 inches), left-justified with indented paragraphs.
-Doulble-space all written material, including acknowledgments, references, affiliations, and figure captions.
+Double-space all written material, including acknowledgments, references, affiliations, and figure captions.
 Use 12-point Times New Roman type.
-Number the pages and the figures.
+Page numbering and line numbering are both mandatory.
 Put figures and tables at the end of the manuscript, clearly numbered so referees can refer to them easily.
 Figure captions may be included with the figures as well as in a separate list.

 Text: Use American English, not British.
 Define all technical terms, symbols, acronyms, and abbreviations upon first reference.
 Consult a recent issue of SRL for styling of heads and subheads.
 Cite all figures and tables in strict numerical order.
 Avoid using quotation marks and italics for emphasis.
 Does your manuscript present your work clearly and concisely in idiomatic and correct American English?
 If your first language is not English, ask a native English speaker to review the paper and comment.
 Manuscripts with poor English will be returned unreviewed.